Atharv-a/API_fastapi/README.md

   ### tests
   tests directory contains files for testing the API.
 These test case are executed everytime ci/cd pipline is triggered.
-  -database (this file contains code the creates  temporary database for test to use) -confest ( definition of the fixture functions in this file to make them accessible across multiple test files.)
+  - database (this file contains code the creates  temporary database for test to use)
+  - confest ( definition of the fixture functions in this file to make them accessible across multiple test files.)
-  -test_posts,test_users,test_votes (these files contains tests to check that all functions of API are working properly.)
+  - test_posts,test_users,test_votes (these files contains tests to check that all functions of API are working properly.)